 If you have a ‘contratto a tempo indeterminato‘ or a ‘contratto a tempo determinato‘ the employee pays one third of the contribution out of their gross salary, and the other two thirds is paid by the employer.

-Freelancers working with a VAT number pay almost all of the contribution out of their own pocket, with the client paying 4% of the teacher’s gross compensation, which is added on to every invoice issued by the teacher (approximately one sixth of the total owed).
+Freelancers working with a VAT number pay almost all of the contribution out of their own pocket.
+Some freelancers have the option of adding a 4% INPS supplement to the gross invoice total, which covers approximately one sixth of the total owed.

 Those working with a ‘collaborazione occasionale‘ pay the entire contribution themselves.

 - (3) – your personal income tax, which is calculated for your first payslip, and your tax rate for the rest of the year is extrapolated from that estimate and applied to your future payslips.
 At the end of the year this estimate is checked and any difference is then added or deducted from your December payslip.

 There is also an extra regional income tax to add, which varies from region to region, called ‘addizionale regionale‘ (4).